 Kentucky Municipal Energy Choices Webinar

 EnVision, working with KCF, hosted a webinar on energy choices, which outlined decisions being considered for nine municipalities throughout the state.
-You can find a video of the presentation here and below.
+You can find a video of their presentation here and below.

 Report Explores Renewable and Energy